 Were you or a family member hurt in a Florida golf cart accident?
 A lawyer with Bogin, Munns & Munns can look into the situation and determine who the liable party is.
 From there, we can assist you in filing a claim and/or lawsuit and fight for the compensation you deserve.
-We will also handle communications with all parties involved on your behalf.
+Our Orlando Car Accident Lawyers will also handle communications with all parties involved on your behalf.

 Once your case is in our hands, there is nothing you have to do besides focus on your recovery.
-We want to hear about what happened and inform you of your rights and options.
+Our Orlando Personal Injury Lawyers want to hear about what happened and inform you of your rights and options.
 We are committed to bringing you justice and a fair settlement or court award.

 Possible Recoverable Damages in a Golf Cart Accident Case